nginxinc/nginx-ingress-workshops/Rancher/labs/lab7/readme.md

 1. Now that you have several apps up and running on your Ingress, let's take a deep look under the hood – check out the NGINX Ingress Controller configuration.
 Run the following commands to view the NGINX Configuration:

-    Store the NIC Pod name in a variable
+    Store the NIC Pod name in a variable:

     ```bash
     export NIC=$(kubectl get pods -n nginx-ingress -o jsonpath='{.items[0].metadata.name}')